RunestoneInteractive/RunestoneServer/source/navhelp.rst

 One of the most important things that you can do when you are learning a programming language is to write programs.
 Unfortunately, typical textbooks allow you to read about programming but don't allow you to practice.
-We have created a unique tool called **activecode** that allows you to write, modify, and execute programs right in the text itself (right from the web browser).
+We have created a unique tool called **ActiveCode** that allows you to write, modify, and execute programs right in the text itself (right from the web browser).
 Although this is certainly not the way real programs are written, it provides an excellent environment for learning a programming language like Python since you can experiment with the language as you are reading.

-Take a look at the activecode interpreter in action.
-If we take a simple Python program and make it active, you will see that it can be executed directly by pressing the *run* button.
-Try pressing the *run* button below.
+Take a look at the ActiveCode interpreter in action.
+If we take a simple Python program and make it active, you will see that it can be executed directly by pressing the *Run* button.
+Try pressing the *Run* button below.

 .. activecode:: codeexample1